 Do you feel like you want to normalise trans and non-binary representation in the fashion industry to the point where it’s not necessarily the focus point of your work?
 Would you like people to treat your work the way they treat work by cis het creatives?

-Heather: When I’m making this work, representation is an afterthought.
+Jesse: When I’m making this work, representation is an afterthought.
 I’m making work that aligns with me as an artist and the industry has chosen to label it as representation.
 Yes, I would like my work to be treated in that way.
 I’m an artist.
 I’m not just a queer trans artist.
 Cis het creatives aren’t pinned down to one thing and I don’t want to be either.

 What would you like to see from fashion brands when it comes to collaborating with queer creatives going forwards?

-Heather: Fashion has a massive tendency to focus on working with gay men.
+Jesse: Fashion has a massive tendency to focus on working with gay men.
 I want to see more trans people getting those jobs, more POC queers, and more dykes.
 They should analyse who we keep seeing hired and then change that.

 Nathan: I’d love to see brands donate to charities and actually attempt to create some change with these queer people they’re working with rather than a quick moment in the spotlight.
 I’d also love to see brands using more trans+ and queer teams, reflecting their inclusivity behind a camera as well as in front of one.
 Also, a greater effort to understand trans+ and queer creatives, people taking some initiative to listen and educate themselves and companies.

 Tender is available to order here.
 All profits from the zine will go directly to trans+ led organisations and GoFundMe’s